yunglianglin/data-science-portfolio/README.md

 - Automated data pipelines and lead delivery to frontline CRM and mail systems.
 - Developed a Tableau dashboard to monitor conversions, asset growth, and consultant performance.

-### Multi-Model Cross-Selling Engine for Personal Loan
+### Expanding Loan Penetration with Multi-Model Cross-Selling Engine
 🎯**Goal**
 - Identify high-potential customers for personal loans through segmentation and predictive modeling.